-- 10.1 Licensing decisions can be appealed to the Magistrates Court, they can be challenged in the High Court and they can be the subject of a complaint to the Local Government Ombudsman.
-Members are required to act in a quasi-judicial role, without reference to their political considerations and taking into account the issues which the law says are relevant to the decision. - 10.2 An appeal against the decision of the Licensing Committee is made to the Court while a complaint about the way in which that decision was made can be made to the Ombudsman - 10.3 Where the Licensing Committee refuses an application and there is an appeal Members may attend the appeal as observers if they so wish.
+10.1 Licensing decisions can be appealed to the Magistrates Court, they can be challenged in the High Court and they can be the subject of a complaint to the

+Local Government Ombudsman.
+Members are required to act in a quasijudicial role, without reference to their political considerations and taking into account the issues which the law says are relevant to the decision.

+- 10.2 An appeal against the decision of the Licensing Committee is made to the Court while a complaint about the way in which that decision was made can be made to the Ombudsman - 10.3 Where the Licensing Committee refuses an application and there is an appeal one Member of the Committee should attend any appeal on behalf of the Council and other Members may attend as observers if they so wish.
 The decision of the Committee will be documented in the minute and set out in the decision notice.
+The licensing officer will present the Council's case on its licensing merits, in accordance with the Committee's decision with such assistance from the nominated Committee Member as may be required.